Last updated on : 26 Sep, 2025

 Iron | 0.25 mg |

-With a water content of more than 96%, the bottle gourd is a natural hydrator.
-It helps replenish fluids lost through sweat, especially during hot summer months, and is often recommended in Ayurveda to cool down the body and calm internal heat.
-Unlike sugary packaged drinks, lauki juice offers hydration without extra calories or additives.
-This makes it an ideal choice for people prone to heat-related fatigue, dehydration, or urinary infections.
+With over 96% water content, lauki (bottle gourd) is a natural hydrator.
+It replenishes fluids lost through sweat, especially during hot summer months, and is valued in Ayurveda for cooling the body and reducing internal heat.
+Unlike sugary packaged drinks, lauki juice provides hydration without extra calories or additives, making it an excellent choice for those prone to dehydration, heat fatigue, or urinary issues.

 Why it matters: Obesity is linked to conditions like diabetes, heart disease, and joint pain.
 Managing weight through nutrient-dense foods is a key strategy.